 - South Korea: Korea Augmentation Satellite System (KASS) (in development)

 - Russia: System for Differential Corrections and Monitoring (SDCM) (in development)

-- ASECNA: SBAS for Africa and Indian Ocean (A-SBAS) (in development)
+- ASECNA: Augmented NaviGation for Africa (ANGA) (in development)

-- Australia and New Zealand: Southern Positioning Augmentation Network (SPAN) (in development)
+- Australia and New Zealand: Southern Positioning Augmentation Network (SouthPAN) (in development)